Last Updated on 4 months by traveldrafts

 #20 Madeira Island, Porto Santo (and a few uninhabited islands) form the Madeira archipelago.
 Madeira Island is considered the pearl of the Atlantic because of its natural beauty.
 In Madeira, you should try to hike the levadas, visit the Laurisilva forest, and go to Cabo Girão and Ponta de São Lourenço!

-#21 Lost in seas, the Azores Archipelago is one of Europe’s more remote territories!
-Each of the nine islands is different, with its characteristics and striking features.
+#21 Lost in the seas, the Azores Archipelago is one of Europe’s more remote territories!
+Each of the nine islands is different, with its own characteristics and striking features.

 Pico has Portugal’s highest peak, Terceira has a US military base, S. Maria has a white sand beach, and Flores and Corvo are incredibly remote… but all of them are beautiful and wild!